 - It is spiritually dangerous to believe otherwise.

 This article will focus on the question of hell’s duration.
 Are the torments of hell unending?
 Are there some people who will never escape?
 Or will the torments of hell eventually come to an end for everyone?
-It is possible that hell eventually will be empty?
+Is it possible that hell eventually will be empty?

 In this article, we will demonstrate the Orthodox Church’s teaching on this subject by reviewing a number of sources: